darius/500lines/bytecode-compiler/bytecompiler.rewrite.md

 leverage the same infrastructure?]
 As we will see shortly, this requires even bigger changes to our design.

-    # In figure 2: ASTs added in Tailbiter version 2.
+    # in figure 2: ASTs added in Tailbiter version 2.
     stmt = FunctionDef(identifier name, arguments args, stmt* body, expr* decorator_list)
          | ClassDef(identifier name, expr* bases, stmt* body)
          | Return(expr? value)